Color: pink to red

 Moh's hardness: 7 - 7.5

-Inclusions in this gemstone are looked upon with favor as it ads an interesting touch to the brilliance of the stone.
-Inclusions should be subtle and must not interrupt the way light passes through the stone.
+Inclusions in this gemstone are looked upon with favor as it adds an interesting touch to the brilliance of the stone.
+Inclusions should be subtle and not affect the way light passes through the stone.

 Rubellites are mainly found in Brazil, Madagascar, Mozambique, Nigeria, Pakistan and the United States.